 The paintings are famous for their attention to detail and to the symbolism that the paintings are intended to convey.
 They are not just paintings with merely aesthetic value, but are traditionally used as Buddhist teaching aids.

-Thangkas, especially mandalas, are usually created by applying layers of very fine paint on top of drawn, geometric graphs and grids.
+Thangkas, especially mandalas, are usually created by applying layers of very fine paint on top of drawn, geometric patterns and grids.
 Geometry is a very important part of Buddhist art and great attention is paid to try and keep many of the designs symmetrical.

 These are amazing works of art that are all produced for us by Thangka artists working in Nepal.